tommaisey/aeon/docs/tutorial.md

     (to: :scale-degree (over 2 [I VI III VIII]))))
 ```

-Now let's add another stream of events and try to set a property on
+Now let's add another stream of events and try to set the `:scd`
-these, the `:scale-degree`.
-From now on I'm going to write that as
-`:scd`, which is simply an alias that does the same thing.
-We'd
+property on these, the `:scale-degree`.
+We'd probably start with
-probably do something like this:
+something like this:

 ```scheme
 (pattern blip